Sage-Bionetworks-Challenges/sample-model-templates/README.md

 ### Build your model

+0. If needed, open the terminal and switch directories into the folder that contains your Dockerfile (either `r/` or `python/` from the template).

-1. If you haven't already, change directories to `r/` or `python/`.
-Then run the `build` command to Dockerize your model:
+1. Use the `docker build` command to create your image.

+   For the Synapse Docker Registry, image names must start with `docker.synapse.org/` followed by the project you want to push it to, then the name you want to give it:

    ```
    docker build --tag docker.synapse.org/PROJECT_ID/IMAGE_NAME:TAG_VERSION FILEPATH/TO/DOCKERFILE